dcrame2/college-work/README.md

 This is a collection of Dylan Cramers projects using HTML/CSS, Java, JavaScript, and PHP using restful services

+For project Labeled WEB:

+This is my personal website that I was freelancing.
+It is a very simple responsive webpage using media queries.
+It has mobile, tablet and desktop versions.
+It includes links to my scoial netweorks: LinkedIn, GitHub and Facebook.
+I also added a button to download my resume.
+So check it out and enjoy!

 For Project Label GreekLifeWebsite:

 During this project I was told to make a website of my choosing from scratch and make it on my own with creative and fun content.
 I used HTML/CSS to create a Greek Life Wesbite at Illinois State University.
 This shows important information about each chapter Illinois State offers.
 I utilize BootStrap and this creates a responsive web page for all devices, I utilize: jumbotron, carausal, etc. within BootStrap.